StephanThierry/ftp-delete-action/README.md

 # ftp-delete-action
-Automate deleting files on your ftp site using this GitHub action.
+Automate deleting files on your ftp server using this GitHub action.

-This repo is based on https://github.com/sebastianpopp/ftp-action which is used to automate the ftp copy process.
+This action is inspired by https://github.com/sebastianpopp/ftp-action which is used to automate the ftp copy process.

 ## Example usage